pola-rs/polars/py-polars/docs/source/reference/sql/python_api.rst

 data, as well as `Pandas <https://pandas.pydata.org/>`_ DataFrame and Series, and `PyArrow <https://arrow.apache.org/docs/python/>`_ Table and RecordBatch objects.
-Non-Polars objects are implicitly converted to DataFrame when used in a SQL query; for PyArrow, and Pandas data that uses PyArrow dtypes, this conversion can be zero-copy if the underlying data maps to a type supported by Polars.
+Non-Polars objects are implicitly converted to DataFrame when used in a SQL query; for PyArrow, and Pandas data that uses PyArrow dtypes, this conversion can often be zero-copy if the underlying data maps cleanly to a natively-supported dtype.

 **Example:**